Substra/substra-documentation/docs/source/documentation/concepts.rst

 Algorithm
 ^^^^^^^^^

-An algorithm specifies the method to train a model_ on a dataset_ or the method to aggregate models.
+An algorithm specifies the method to train models_ on a dataset_ or the method to aggregate models.
 For algorithms used to train a model on a dataset, it specifies the model type and architecture, the loss function, the optimizer, hyperparameters and, also identifies the parameters that are tuned during training.
 Concretely, an algorithm corresponds to an archive (tar or zip file) containing:

     * One or more Python scripts that implement the algorithm.
 Importantly, a train and a predict functions have to be defined.
     * A Dockerfile on which the user can specify the required dependencies of the Python scripts.